olivier-lemerdy-kry/devleancoffee-apidoc/README.md

 Our main test class generating the snippets used in the code is [available here](src/test/java/se/kry/dev/leancoffee/apidoc/ApplicationTest.java)

-The generated build is deployed in the application here: http://localhost:8080/docs/api-guide.html
+The generated documentation is deployed in the application here: http://localhost:8080/docs/api-guide.html